elastic/rally/docs/developing.rst

 Configuring Rally
 ~~~~~~~~~~~~~~~~~

-Before we can run our first benchmark, we have to configure Rally.
-Just invoke ``./rally configure`` and Rally will automatically detect that its configuration file is missing and prompt you for some values and write them to ``~/.rally/rally.ini``.
-After you've configured Rally, it will exit.

-For more information see :doc:`configuration help page </configuration>`.
+Rally creates a default configuration automatically on first run.
+For further configuration, see the :doc:`configuration help page </configuration>`.

 Key Components of Rally
 -----------------------